Unidata/netcdf/NUG/nczarr.md

 # The NCZarr Data Model {#nczarr_data_model}

-NCZarr uses a data model <a href="#ref_nczarr">[4]</a> that is, by design, similar to, but not identical with the Zarr Version 2 Specification <a href="#ref_zarrv2">[6]</a>.
+NCZarr uses a data model <a href="#ref_nczarr">[4]</a> that is, by design, a superset of the Zarr Version 2 Specification <a href="#ref_zarrv2">[6]</a>. __Note Carefully__: an uncompressed legal _Zarr_ dataset is also a legal _NCZarr_ dataset.
+If the _Zarr_ implementation ignores unrecognized objects whose name starts with a "." (e.g. ".nczarray" or ".nczattr"), then the _NCZarr_ dataset is a legal _Zarr_ dataset and should be readable by any _Zarr_ implementation.
+This assumes, of course, that the actual storage format in which the dataset is stored -- a zip file, for example -- can be read by the _Zarr_ implementation.

 Briefly, the data model supported by NCZarr is netcdf-4 minus the user-defined types and the String type.
-As with netcdf-4 it supports chunking.
+As with netcdf-4 chunking is supported.
 Eventually it will also support filters in a manner similar to the way filters are supported in netcdf-4.
+When this is implemented, then many compressed _Zarr_ datasets will be readable by _NCZarr_.

 Specifically, the model supports the following.
 - "Atomic" types: char, byte, ubyte, short, ushort, int, uint, int64, uint64.